 Simply helping letters that students, parents, and other important relatives write, to get back to the student a year, or a decade later, makes it all possible!

 Imagine handing out year-old letters to 5th graders.
 Year-old letters are very old to most students.
+Then imagine doing it 10 years later at the 8th grade and 12th grade 10-year reunions!

-Volunteer School Time Capsule Postmasters are needed to help these goals be achieved!
+Volunteer School Time Capsule Postmasters are needed to help these goals be achieved.
 Their work makes a system possible that focuses both students and parents on their own roots & goals, year by year, from pre-k through graduation.
 They help the 10-year class reunions happen!

 It begins with pre-k enrollment when each parent is asked to write a letter to their child about their dreams for them.
 The letters are written each year and go into the vault in the envelope for each child.